tdmckenney0/atlas/README.md

 ### Files
  - Full File browser interface with search capabilities.
  - Can upload any file.
+ - Files can be attached and detached from multiple Nodes.
+    + Files not attached to any node can be found in the Recycle Bin.
  - Formats are detected automatically, and given special capabilties.
- - Audio and Video both play.
+    + Audio and Video both play in the browser.
- - Images generate thumbnails and display inline.
+    + Images generate thumbnails and display inline.
- - CSV files become tables automatically.
+    + CSV files become tables automatically.
+ - Compressed files (zips) can be uploaded and extracted to any node, multiple times.

 ### Comments
  - Full comment threads are supported.